juliuste/vbb-change-positions/readme.md

 - `Priesterweg` should be mapped for 4 scenarios: `S2@Südkreuz -> S25/S26@Südende`, `S25/S26@Südkreuz -> S2@Attilastraße` and `S2@Attilastraße <-> S25/S26@Südende`
 - `Heidelberger Platz` should be mapped for interchanges `S41/S42/S46 <-> U3`, but not for interchanges like `S41 -> S46` or even `S41 -> S42`
 - `Flughafen Berlin-Schönefeld` Even though technically the last station to "change" between `S9` and `S45`, no interchanges should be mapped since **both** lines terminate here.
 For places where only one line terminates while the others continue, see the `Westend` example.
+- `Jannowitzbrücke` Even though technically not the last chance to change between S-Bahn and `U8`, the interchange `S3/S5/S7/S9@Alexanderplatz <-> U8@Alexanderplatz` should be mapped, since a lot of people prefer to change at Jannowitzbrücke instead of Alexanderplatz because the ways are shorter and it's less crowded.
+- `Wannsee` Same with this station.
+Even though one might assume people would change between `S1` and `S7` at Nikolassee, it's actually much more common to change at Wannsee, because trains stop at the same platform there.
+So `S7@Griebnitzsee -> S1@Nikolassee` should be added here.

 #### Other